Pell Grants

 How Much Can I Get?

-Pell Grant recipients currently are eligible to receive awards up to $4,050 based on varying degrees of need.
-The average amount given out for the 1999-2000 school year was $2,309, according to figures reported by the U.S. Department of Education, the agency that oversees federal student aid programs.
-The maximum will increase to $4,500 for the 1999-2000 school year.
-All award money distributed is either credited to the student's account or given as a direct distribution.
+For a little historical perspective, the average amount given out for the 2010-2011 school year was $3,828, according to figures reported by the U.S. Department of Education, the agency that oversees federal student aid programs.
+The maximum increased to $5,920 for the 2017-18 school year.
+All award money distributed is either credited to the student’s account or given as a direct distribution.
 Total award amounts depend on your PGI number, cost of education, and a variety of other factors.

 Getting Started

 To apply for a Pell Grant, you must obtain and complete the Free Application for Federal Student Aid (FAFSA).
-You can download the form by visiting the U.S. Department of Education's FAFSA website at http://www.fafsa.ed.gov, or you can simply contact your school's financial aid office.
-Be sure to send your application to the address on the form as soon after January 1 as possible.
+You can download the form by visiting the U.S. Department of Education’s FAFSA website at http://www.fafsa.ed.gov, or you can simply contact your school’s financial aid office.
+Deadlines now vary by state, you can view the FASFA deadlines for your state at https://fafsa.ed.gov/deadlines.htm.
 Missing the deadline means missing out on financial aid.
 Federal application processors generally want all forms in by the end of February.
 Call the Federal Financial Aid Information Center at (800) 4FED-AID for answers to any questions you might have, or see your financial aid advisor at your college.

 The college you are applying to may also ask that you complete a Financial Aid Profile form administered by the College Board/College Entrance Examination Board.
-This is a new form and procedure put in use in 1996 to help streamline the entire aid application process.
+This form helps streamline the entire aid application process.

 FSEOG Grants >>>